-Age: 22 Hometown: Tiburon, California Cycling Strengths: Technical riding Full-time job: Analytics and Marketing at New Balance in Boston Hobbies: Playing banjo and sax
+Age: 23 Hometown: Tiburon, California Cycling Strengths: Technical riding Job: Analytics and Marketing at New Balance Hobbies: Playing banjo and sax

-In his first season on the JAM/NCC/Vittoria elite team, Jack got his first UCI podium finish, crossing the line in third place at the NBX Gran Prix of Cyclocross in Warwick, R.I.
-He had eight top-ten finishes in 2015 but probably his most impressive race result was finishing 11th in the elite field at Cyclocross National Championships in Asheville, North Carolina.
+Jack Kisseberth had one of the best races of his cycling career at the Cyclocross National Championships in Hartford, Connecticut in January 2017.
+Kisseberth finished fourth in the elite men's field stacked with outstanding talent on one of the most technical courses of the season--on frozen, cement-hard ruts covered in slick snow.
+Kisseberth represented Team USA at the World Championships in Luxembourg later that month.
 Jack's impressive race record is topped by his volunteer spirit as evidenced during the Cycle-Smart International where he stood for hours in the cold cooking sausages for all the racers.
 He hardly got to warm up but raced and still got 10th.
 Jack balances a corporate job in Boston while maintaining a professional level of cycling.

 Age: 26 Hometown: Atlanta, Georgia Cycling Strengths: Cyclocross and singlepeed National Championship Title: W 19-29 Marathon Mountain Bike National Champion Real Life Skills: Designs and creates custom metal jewelry and bike badges

 Age: 20 Hometown: Agawam, Mass.
 Cycling Strengths: Technical riding, BMX and jumps Favorite Race: Hoogerheide, Netherlands (a/k/a the major leagues) Hobbies: Building pump tracks, eating Korean food and record collecting